Eliasjuc/ContactManager/backend/Readme.txt

-How to start the server:
+How to start the server (testing):
-This was made using Visual Studio Code, so assuming you are using that or something similar...
+This was made using Visual Studio Code, so assuming you are using that or something similar on a windows machine...

+-enable scripts by going into an admin powershell terminal and type "Set-ExecutionPolicy unrestricted" -go into visual studio code, open the terminal
-1. Navigate terminal to the backend directory
+-change your current directory to backend
-2. type the following:
-   nodemon server
-3. You should see:
+-type in "npm install -g nodemon"
+-after it installs, and while still in the backend directory, type "nodemon server" -if it says:
-	Server is running on port: 3000
+"Server is running on port: 3000
-	MongoDB database connection established successfully If you see error @notjohn on discord

-you should be able to connect to the server via localhost:3000 or the specified port.

-nodemon is a script that will update the server every time you save a file.
-To exit, press ctrl + c
+MongoDB database connection established successfully" we should be good. (press ctrl + c to exit nodemon)

 How to send requests to server: https://youtu.be/7CqJlxBYj-M?t=1830